Magoula railway station: Facilities

 The ground-level station is assessed via stairs or a ramp.
 It has one Island platform & one Side platform, with station buildings located on platform 3 (the eastbound platform), with access to the platform level via stairs or lifts from a subway, a siding can also be found just east of the station platform 3.
 The Station buildings are equipped with a staffed booking office, toilets & automatic ticket barriers located at the entrance to the station.
 At platform level, there are sheltered seating, an air-conditioned indoor passenger shelter and Dot-matrix display departure and arrival screens and timetable poster boards on both platforms.
 Currently (2019), there is a local bus connecting the station, a large car park and taxi rank, all located at the station forecourt.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: